Di Maria ruled out, Brazil try to get Thiago Silva back

 Brazil captain Thiago Silva was also expected to miss the semi-finals after picking up his second yellow card of the tournament in the 2-1 win over Colombia in the last eight on Friday.

-The central defender was cautioned for needlessly blocking keeper David Ospina as he was taking a kick and FIFA said they were analysing an appeal from the Brazilian Football Assocition.
+The central defender was cautioned for needlessly blocking keeper David Ospina as he was taking a kick and FIFA said they were analysing an appeal from the Brazilian Football Association.

 His presence in the team on Tuesday would be a huge fillip for a Brazilian public still reeling from the loss of talismanic striker Neymar, who was ruled out of the rest of the tournament after fracturing a vertebra in the win over Colombia.